jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 In most cases when an error occurs you will be prompted to submit a bug report.
 This packages up the logs and the database into a zip file that can be attached to the ticket.
 After entering a description of what was happening when the error occurred, click submit and you'll be told where to find the zip file.

+Also take a look at the [troubleshooting link](http://localhost:9080/fll-sw/troubleshooting/index.jsp) on the main page of the software.
+There are some tips in there as well.

 ### Missing password